 We’re a curious couple.
-There’s question about that.
+There’s no question about that.
 But we certainly have received more than a couple curious questions, so we’ll use this first post as an FAQ to introduce ourselves before we move into the bulk of this blog.

 We’d like to use our platform to further explore our differing and similar interests.
 We’d like to provide a resource for others facing issues we’ve already confronted – be it visa applications or traveling in foreign countries.
 And most of all, we’d like to share our love story.
 We want to write it together as a way to grow closer and to record it for our failing memories as we grow older.
 But we also want to share it with anyone else who is facing a similar situation and let you know that you’re not alone and that dreams can come true but not without effort and patience.

 Without further ado, a brief history of the whos, whats, whys, and hows of Born To Singh.
 But not the whens because one of us does not have a head for chronology, and it’s the one whose writing this post.

 I am Amandeep Singh of Amritsar, India.
 I am a Sikh who follows the rules of the Khalsa and a web developer who follows the rules of site optimization.
 I love guessing the plots of movies and hunting for the spiciest momos.
 I’m happiest when I’m learning something new and challenging because I believe mental growth is the only true marker of success.
 I feel writing code is like poetry and writing poetry is like breathing.